acrolinx/acrolinx-coding-guidance/topics/integration-points.md

 ## Automated Check on an Event

-* Benefits:
+* Uses:
     + Automatically check every document on update or save.
-    + Use Acrolinx Analytics dashboards to assess performance and optimize your content operation.
+    + A suite of dashboards helps you assess performance, pinpoint problems, and improve your content operation.
 * Connection:
     + CMS backend connects directly to the Acrolinx Platform.
     + Use one of the Acrolinx Platform SDKs.